 6. Making unreasonable offers

 Your initial offer should be based two things: what you can afford, and what you really believe the property is worth.
 Your offer should be fair and reasonable; it is not a competitive event, and no, it is nothing like buying a car.
 I had a young man who slammed his fist on my desk and announced that he refused to “lose” to the Seller who didn’t accept his ridiculously low offer.
 I informed him that “losing” was driving by the house he and his wife wanted, and seeing someone else living there.
-Many markets have seen home values drop, but many others, like the Abilene market, have remained strong.
-If an offer is so low as to offend the Seller, then even if you find a middle ground, the Seller will be less likely to want to negotiate repairs or other terms with someone perceived as “unreasonable” from the get-go.
+Many markets have seen home values drop, but many others have remained strong.
+If an offer is so low then even if you find a middle ground, the Seller will be less likely to want to negotiate repairs or other terms with someone perceived as “unreasonable” from the get-go.

 Buying a home should be fun and exciting.
-Do your homework, get your finances in order, and choose a lender and a real estate agent with that you feel comfortable with, can trust their guidance and experience, and you should be able to avoid many of the pitfalls that negatively impact perceptions of the home buying experience.
+Get your finances in order, then visit PCSgrades to choose a lender and a real estate agent with that you feel comfortable with.
+When you can trust their guidance and experience, you should be able to avoid many of the pitfalls that negatively impact perceptions of the home buying experience.